-Faculty members' ability to retain title to their inventive scholarship not only protects academic freedom and inventors' rights, it requires universities to work much more collaboratively with faculty, both in negotiations over individual faculty inventions and in the development of shared protocols to guide invention management practices university-wide.
-The establishment of such shared governing protocols for the management of university IP is critically important.
-In a 2011 report titled "Managing University Intellectual Property in the Public Interest," the National Research Council and the National Academies made a similar recommendation, calling on faculty, administrators, and other constituencies with an interest in campus-based inventions and IP management practices to develop such protocols.
-The NRC explained: "It is essential that universities give a clear policy mandate to their technology transfer offices and acknowledge the tensions among frequently stated goals: knowledge dissemination, regional economic development, service to faculty, generation of revenue for the institution, and, more recently, addressing humanitarian needs."13
+Allowing faculty members to retain title to their inventive scholarship protects academic freedom and inventors' rights.
+It also requires universities to work much more collaboratively with faculty members, both in negotiations over individual faculty inventions and in the development of shared protocols to guide invention-management practices university-wide.
+The establishment of such shared governing protocols for the management of university intellectual property is critically important.
+In its 2011 report Managing University Intellectual Property in the Public Interest, the National Research Council and the National Academies called on faculty members, administrators, and other constituencies with an interest in campusbased inventions and intellectual property management practices to develop such protocols.
+As the authors of the report explained, "It is essential that universities give a clear policy mandate to their technology transfer offices and acknowledge the tensions among frequently stated goals: knowledge dissemination, regional economic development, service to faculty members, generation of revenue for the institution, and, more recently, addressing humanitarian needs."14 government agencies, and public interest groups-that universities are unaccountable, overly focused on maximizing profits, and ineffective in managing inventions in the public interest.
+In 2007, officials from the Ewing Marion Kauffman Foundation, the leading US foundation dedicated to entrepreneurship research, wrote that university-based technology-transfer offices "were envisioned as gateways to facilitate the flow of innovation but have instead become gatekeepers that often constrain the flow of inventions and frustrate faculty, entrepreneurs, and industry."15 Many in industry are quite vocal about the poor university management of research inventions, the lack of sufficient expertise in university technology-transfer offices, and the imposition of excessive licensing restrictions and fees that impede industry use.16

-Most universities currently operate without clear shared governance protocols to guide their invention-management and technology transfer operations.
-The result is widespread complaints from faculty, industry, private foundations, legal experts, government agencies, and public interest groups that universities are unaccountable, overly focused on maximizing profits and ineffective in managing inventions in the public interest.
-In 2007, officials from the Ewing Marion Kauffman Foundation, the leading US foundation dedicated to entrepreneurship research, wrote that university-based "Technology Transfer
+Most universities currently operate without clear shared governance protocols to guide their invention-management and technology-transfer operations.
+The result is the widespread complaint-from faculty members, industry, private foundations, legal experts,